railsbridge/docs/README.md

 # Overview

-This is a Sinatra app, deployed at <http://installfest.heroku.com>, which leads students through the various complicated setup instructions for getting Ruby, Rails, Git, etc. installed on whatever combination of computer, OS, and version they happened to bring the the workshop.
+This is a Sinatra app, deployed at <http://docs.railsbridge.org>.
+The Railsbridge documentation project is home to a few subprojects, including the Railsbridge installfest instructions, which leads students through the various complicated setup instructions for getting Ruby, Rails, Git, etc. installed on their computer (whatever combination of computer, OS, and version they happened to bring the the workshop!), as well as the Railsbridge workshop "Suggestotron" curriculum.

-The site comprises files stored in a "site" directory; the one we care about now is ROOT/sites/installfest.
+Each subproject (a "site") comprises files stored under the "site" directory; for instance, the installfest instructions are located at ROOT/sites/installfest, while the curriculum can be found under ROOT/sites/curriculum.

 These files can be in any of these formats: